 The Head Teacher considers the main risks and uncertainties continue to be around changes in the level of funding from the ESFA, levels of inflation, uncertainty over pay awards and the current national economic climate in general.
-Government policy (in education) is stagnant with a General Election due in 2024.
+Government policy (in education) may change with the recent change of Government.